students thrive in a model of authentic learning. In this hands-on, rich, thematic, choice-based curriculum learners engage

 in biology, biodiversity and ecology, with forays into social justice, humanities and art along the way.

 Ample research shows the benefits of a nature immersion program, while less popular in the United

 States, hundreds of successful Forest Schools operate in Europe, Australia and other countries.
 You can

-students.
-For years our students have demonstrated a high engagement and interest in nature, wildlife, ecosystems
+For years our students have demonstrated a high engagement and interest in nature, wildlife, ecosystems and the

 seen this in all of the many classes we've presented in nature from the very inception of our program.
 In

 "Biology and History of Redwoods"